 These programs are restricted to persons already certified at the Class B or Class A levels.
-These programs lead to master's level (Class A) or Education Specialist (Class AA) degree and certification.
+These programs lead to Master (Class A) or Educational Specialist (Class AA) degree(s) and certification.
 A valid Class B or A teaching certificate must be submitted before enrollment in more than 9 hours or one semester.